 There are many potential variables to play with in epoxy resin flooring, such as self-smoothing and anti-slip properties to suit your needs.

 According to https://primeresinflooring.co.uk/ polyurethane resin flooring boasts a faster average curing time than epoxy resin floors up to several days, and has an extremely high heat resistance, as well as unrivalled tolerance to chemical spills.
 This makes polyurethane resin floors the ideal food grade flooring, perfect for bakeries, kitchens and workshops that frequently use ovens or other similar tools.

 Cementitious urethane flooring is actually a type of floor coating and is created using a mixture of Portland cement, water, aggregates and modified urethane.
 The combination of liquid and cement creates a unique surface finish that can provide a number of benefits, including imperviousness to liquids and chemicals and a temperature resistance of between -200°C and +115°C without risk of cracking or crazing.

-Also referred to as PMMA (polymethyl methacrylate) – this type of resin flooring is a mix of fine sand and resin.
+Also referred to as PMMA (polymethyl methacrylate) – this type of resin flooring is a mix of fine sand and resin which can be painted by experts if you click here for more info.
 This flooring is a synthetic material which is usually applied in layers.
 Depending on the substrate, the floor thickness of PMMA is typically between 4 and 4mm.
 This type of resin flooring has a short curing time, making it ideal for flooring projects that are short for time, as it can cure/dry within two hours, after which it becomes fully usable.
 Of course, as with most resin flooring, this option is chemically resistant and easily withstand heavy equipment.